codeparticle/rdx/README.md

   mapState,
   mapActions,
 } = createStore({
-  modules: combinedModules // must already by combined via combineModules.
+  modules: combineModules(modules) // must be combined via combineModules.
 });

-runSagas(combinedSagas)
+runSagas(appSagas) // app sagas should be combined into an array.

 export {
   store,